Does homeowners insurance cover wildfires?

 Homeowners insurance typically helps cover damage to your home and belongings resulting from a wildfire.
-Standard homeowners policies generally help protect against specific perils, or certain causes of loss, such as theft and fire, but coverage may vary by geographic location and by policy.
+Standard homeowners policies generally help protect against specific perils, including fire, but coverage may vary by geographic location and by policy.
 You may also find that some insurers do not sell homeowners policies in areas where wildfires are common.

-Dwelling: This type of protection helps cover your home and attached structures, such as a garage or deck.
-If your home is damaged by fire (or another covered peril), dwelling coverage may help pay for repairs or rebuilding — up to the limits of your policy.
+This type of protection helps cover your home and attached structures, such as a garage or deck.
+If your home is damaged by fire (or another covered peril), dwelling coverage may help pay for repairs or rebuilding.

-Landscaping: Homeowners insurance may offer limited coverage for plants, shrubs, trees or lawns damaged by a covered peril, such as fire, according to the American Institute of CPAs.
-Check your policy to learn what kind of protection it may offer for landscaping on your land.
+Homeowners insurance may offer limited coverage for plants, shrubs, trees or lawns damaged by a covered peril, such as fire.
+Check your policy to learn what kind of coverage it may offer for landscaping on your land.

 Creating a home inventory may be a good way to keep track of your belongings and their values.
 Having a record of what you own, along with photos and receipts, may be helpful in the event that you need to provide proof of loss after a wildfire damages your belongings.

-Having to pick up the pieces after your home and belongings have been damaged or destroyed can be rough.
+Having to pick up the pieces after your home and belongings have been damaged or destroyed by a wildfire can be rough.
 Knowing what your homeowners insurance covers — and what may not be covered — and taking some proactive measures may help you be better prepared, just in case.